jayshozie/ceng240/lab-questions/README.md

 I didn't keep track of week 1 and 2.

-# What about week 6?
+# What about other weeks?

 Check the [announcement](/ANNOUNCEMENT.md).